Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

 Then we increase the traffic load in Orion CEV by raising the rate and keeping the frame size of the flow (called $\text{TC}_{\text{Orion}2}$).
 The average network load (resp. maximum link load) for TT traffic is increased to 15\% (resp.
 54\%).
-The overall traffic load in the network is 25\% on average and 69\% in maximum.
-Moreover, we are interested to take a look ATS effect on multiple priorities and thus we classify the SP/AVB traffic into four priorities.
-There are 25 flows of priority $P_1$, 25 of priority $P_2$, 24 of priority $P_3$ and 13 of priority $P_4$.
-For the AVB traffic, due to the increase traffic load and the uneven load for each traffic type on each link, it is difficult to assign a fixed idleSlope for each AVB traffic class across the entire network.
+The overall traffic load on the network is 25\% on average and 69\% on maximum.
+Moreover, we are interested in taking a look at ATS's effect on multiple priorities, and thus we classify the SP/AVB traffic into four priorities.
+There are 25 flows of priority $P_1$, 25 of priority $P_2$, 25 of priority $P_3$ and 12 of priority $P_4$.
+For the AVB traffic, due to the increased traffic load and the uneven load for each traffic type on each link, it is difficult to assign a fixed idleSlope for each AVB traffic class across the entire network.
 Thus, we calculate the idle slope of AVB Class $M_i$ for each egress port according to the actual bandwidth utilization~\cite[\S~8.6.8.2]{802.1Q}, i.e.,

 where $\text{operIdleSlope}(M_i)$~\cite[\S~34.3]{802.1Q} is the actual bandwidth that is currently reserved for the AVB class $M_i$ for each port, and $\frac{\text{OperCycleTime}}{\text{GateOpenTime}}$ is the fraction of effective time that the gate is open for AVB traffic.
 Similarly, the results are shown in Fig.~\ref{fig:CmpOrion2}.
 The obtained results are grouped by different priorities with vertical dotted lines and, respectively, sorted in increasing order by results within each priority.
 From the figure, we can find that with the increasing traffic load, the combination shaper TAS+ATS+SP (resp.
 TAS+ATS+CBS) outperforms TAS+SP (resp.
-TAS+CBS) from the perspective of latency and backlog upper bounds.
-In addition, since the idle slope of CBS which related to the service ability is set according to the actual bandwidth of AVB traffic, the relative load of AVB is larger than that of SP.
-Therefore, the positive effect of ATS on CBS in combined TAS+ATS+CBS is more obvious than that on SP in the combined TAS+ATS+SP.
-What is more interesting is that, with the combination of ATS, the performance of SP and CBS get closing to each other, but CBS allow the bandwidth reservation for the traffic.
+TAS+CBS) from the latency upper bounds.
+For the backlog bounds, TAS+ATS+SP does not perform better than TAS+SP as conforming to results in Fig.~\ref{fig:CmpTASATSSP}.
+However, more than half of the backlog bounds under the TAS+ATS+CBS are better than under the TAS+CBS.
+This is due to the idle slope of CBS, which is related to the serviceability and is set according to the actual bandwidth of AVB traffic.
+The relative load of AVB is very large.
+What is more interesting is that, with the combination of ATS, the performance of SP and CBS gets close to each other, but CBS allows the bandwidth reservation for the traffic.